acquia/blt/readme/extending-blt.md

 Listed below are some of the more commonly customized BLT targets.

-### deploy:*
+### artifact:*

 #### artifact:build

-To modify the behavior of the `artifact:build` target, you may override BLT's `deploy` configuration:
+To modify the behavior of the `artifact:build` target, you may override BLT's `deploy` configuration.
+See `deploy` key in https://github.com/acquia/blt/blob/9.x/config/build.yml#L54.

-      deploy:
-        # If true, dependencies will be built during deploy.
-If false, you should commit dependencies directly.
-        build-dependencies: true
-        dir: ${repo.root}/deploy
-        exclude_file: ${blt.root}/scripts/blt/scripts/deploy/deploy-exclude.txt
-        exclude_additions_file: ${repo.root}/blt/deploy-exclude-additions.txt
-        gitignore_file: ${blt.root}/blt/scripts/deploy/.gitignore
-        git:
-          # If true, deploys will fail if there are uncommitted changes.
-          failOnDirty: true

 More specifically, you can modify the build artifact in the following key ways:

 1. Change which files are rsynced to the artifact by providing your own `deploy.exclude_file` value in blt.yml.
-See [upstream deploy-exclude.txt](https://github.com/acquia/blt/blob/8.x/scripts/blt/deploy/deploy-exclude.txt) for example contents.
+See [upstream deploy-exclude.txt](https://github.com/acquia/blt/blob/9.x/scripts/blt/deploy/deploy-exclude.txt) for example contents.
 E.g.,

           deploy:
             exclude_file: ${repo.root}/blt/deploy/rsync-exclude.txt

-1. If you'd simply like to add onto the [upstream deploy-exclude.txt](https://github.com/acquia/blt/blob/8.x/scripts/blt/deploy/deploy-exclude.txt) instead of overriding it, you need not define your own `deploy.exclude_file`.
+1. If you'd simply like to add onto the [upstream deploy-exclude.txt](https://github.com/acquia/blt/blob/9.x/scripts/blt/deploy/deploy-exclude.txt) instead of overriding it, you need not define your own `deploy.exclude_file`.
 Instead, simply leverage the `deploy-exclude-additions.txt` file found under the top-level `blt` directory by adding each file or directory you'd like to exclude on its own line.
 E.g.,

           /directorytoexclude
           excludeme.txt

 1. Change which files are gitignored in the artifact by providing your own `deploy.gitignore_file` value in blt.yml.
-See [upstream .gitignore](https://github.com/acquia/blt/blob/8.x/scripts/blt/deploy/.gitignore) for example contents.
+See [upstream .gitignore](https://github.com/acquia/blt/blob/9.x/scripts/blt/deploy/.gitignore) for example contents.
 E.g.,

           deploy:
             gitignore_file: ${repo.root}/blt/deploy/.gitignore